utilForever/RosettaStone/3RD-PARTY.md

 -----------------------------------------------------------------------------

-Hearthstone++ uses better-enums for enum to/from string conversion.
+RosettaStone uses better-enums for enum to/from string conversion.

 Copyright (c) 2012-2016, Anton Bachin
 All rights reserved.